The Vision Board that will Leave 2020 Behind and Make 2021 a Success: Goal Setting Ideas and More

 Now the amount of goals I choose differs each year, and should for you too.
 The most I've ever done was 17(!) versus the average which is around 5 to 7.

 It really depends on other things happening in your life including work, school, family and friends.
-If you know your going to have more free time the more you can accomplish.
+If you know you're going to have more free time the more you can accomplish.

 Don't overload yourself too much though!
 In the event of wanting to achieve more sometimes tends to give the opposite result.